-- 1. Mean national level of intelligence in the broader meaning including knowledge (cognitive ability or cognitive competence). - 2.
-Mean temperature at the cold season (winter). - 3.
-Air pollution. - 4.
+- Mean national level of intelligence in the broader meaning, including knowledge (cognitive ability or cognitive competence). - 2.
+Mean temperature during the cold season (winter). - 3.
+Air pollution - 4.
 Economic wealth. - 5.
 Demographic conditions (urbanization, median age, population density). - 6.
-Health burden with focus on diseases and behavior positively associated with the probability of a SARS-CoV-2 infection and a lethal SARS-outcome (cardiovascular disease, diabetes prevalence, cancer, smoking, alcohol consumption). - 7.
+Health burden with a focus on diseases and behavior positively associated with the probability of a SARS-CoV-2 infection and a lethal SARS outcome (cardiovascular disease, diabetes prevalence, cancer, smoking, alcohol consumption). - 7.
 Governmental expenditures for health. - 8.
 Quality of the health system (number of physicians and hospital beds per capita, overall quality of sanitation). - 9.
-The change in spatial mobility in response to the pandemic (e.g., less traveling; public transit; frequentation of public and workplaces). - 10.
-SARS-CoV-2 test coverage. - 11.
-The level of vaccination coverage. - 12.
-Number of restrictions enacted to contain the pandemic (e.g., lockdowns).
+The change in spatial mobility in response to the pandemic (e.g., less traveling; public transit; frequentation of public and workplaces). - $10. \ SARS-CoV-2 \ test \ coverage.$ - 11.
+The level of vaccination coverage. - $12. \ Number of {\it restrictions} \ enacted to \ contain \ the \ pandemic \ (e.g., lockdowns).$